Make contact with us early

 - negotiate with your landlord to enable you to remain at your tenancy

-- look for opportunities to maximize your income (e.g. debt advice, benefit advice, benefits, budgeting etc.) so that you can afford to remain in your home
+- look for opportunities to maximize your income (for example, debt advice, benefit advice, benefits, budgeting etc.) so that you can afford to remain in your home

 - identify extra security measures that could be put in place so that you feel safe in your home